 This is something of an anomaly.
 Venezuela is a truly stunning country and something of a complete cocktail of the entire Latin American experience.
 The country boasts Caribbean beaches, steaming jungles, the Amazon basin and the most beautiful women in the world.

 Yet, not even veteran backpackers of Bogota & Buenos Aires will even seriously consider visiting the country.

 The reputation just intimidates people and aside from the crime stats, it seems that every other week there are fresh stories of police assassinations, political unrest, shortages, and uprisings.

 But is this really the case?

 Undoubtedly, the country is in the midst of a crime wave which has reached new heights during the past few years.
-Homicide and robbery statistics are amongst the highest in the world and the country generally contributes multiple offerings to “most dangerous cities”lists.
-The reasons for this seem quite clear to me, there are an abundance of firearms in the country, poor policing and income equality which has further increased owing to the country’s economic shortages.
+Homicide and robbery statistics are amongst the highest in the world and the country generally contributes multiple offerings to “most dangerous cities” lists.
+The reasons for this seem quite clear to me, there is an abundance of firearms in the country, poor policing and income equality which has further increased owing to the country’s economic shortages.